pplu/azure-sqlserver-sqldatawarehouse-perl/README.md

 # Preparing the environment:

-The base for the article is an Azure Debian 9 VM as provided by Azure.
-Provision a Debian 9 VM inside a new Resource Group.
+The base for the article is an Azure Debian 8 (jessie) VM as provided by Azure.
+Provision a Debian 8 VM inside a new Resource Group.
 Also provision an SQL Database and an SQL data warehouse in the same Resource Group (this is basically so we can clean up without hassle).
 Once we have the two databases provisioned, we have to open their firewall rules to permit the IP of the